Canon 10D vs G7X Mark II

-The G7X Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the 10D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 10D was succeeded by the Canon 20D.
+Both the 10D and the G7X Mark II have been discontinued, but can regularly be found used on eBay.
+The 10D was replaced by the Canon 20D, while the G7X Mark II was followed by the Canon G7 X Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 10D and the Canon G7 X Mark II?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.